marcusleeeugene/tinvio_frontend_case/README.md

 Optional Tasks completed:
 1. Used React.js
 2. Add UI to allow switch between users in list
-3. Semi-Responsive built using bootstrap
+3. Allows for responsive screen using bootstrap
 4. Hosted on github pages

 Steps to run application on local host: